bl-nero/steampunk/ya6502/README.md

 # Getting started

 To use the 6502 CPU in your project, you need to provide an implementation of the `Memory` trait that represents an address space of your emulated hardware.
-To get started quickly, you can use `ya6502::memory::SimpleRam`.
+To get started quickly, you can just use `ya6502::memory::Ram`.
 Having that, instantiate your CPU and make it run:

 ```
 use ya6502::Cpu;
-use ya6502::memory::SimpleRam;
+use ya6502::memory::Ram;

-let memory = Box::new(SimpleRam::new());
+let memory = Box::new(Ram::new(16)); // 2^16 bytes

 // (Populate the memory here.)